briuri/advent-of-code/README.md

 This project contains my Advent of Code solutions.

-I've solved every puzzle from 2015-2022 in Java and Kotlin (2018-2022 were done in real-time during the midnight competitions with Java).
+I've solved every puzzle from 2015-2022 in both Java and Kotlin and 2023 in Kotlin.
+I also participated in real-time during the midnight competitions (2018 - 2022 in Java and 2023 in Kotlin).

 The top-level of the project can be imported as an IntelliJ IDEA project.
 Solutions are found under `puzzles-<language>/src/` with a package naming convention of `buri.aoc.y<yy>.d<dd>`.
 Each Day can be run from a JUnit